Spirit of Japan (Extrait de Parfum) by Elixir Attar

 JeobJeob 2 years ago

 Fascinating and wonderfully described.
-I've never heard of Kōdō before and am delighted to experience the beauty of coming full circle: here, through your associative poetry.
+I've never heard of Kōdō before and I'm delightfully thrilled by the beauty of the full circle: here, learning about it through your associative poetry.

 Translated · Show originalShow translation